Frederick William Whitehouse: Career

 On his return to Queensland, Whitehouse was appointed government geologist.
 In 1926, he began lecturing in geology at the University of Queensland; over three decades he was to alternate between working for the State government and the university.
 He helped to map the geology of western Queensland while studying the region's fossil fauna.
 In 1940, he was president of the Royal Society of Queensland.
 In 1941 he was awarded the Royal Society of New South Wales's Walter Burfitt prize and medal for his work on the stratigraphy of the Great Artesian Basin.

-In 1946-47, Whitehouse was seconded to the Department of the Co-ordinator-General of Public Works; he was a member of the committee on post-war reconstruction and was involved with the northern Australia development project.
+In 1946–47, Whitehouse was seconded to the Department of the Co-ordinator-General of Public Works; he was a member of the committee on post-war reconstruction and was involved with the northern Australia development project.
 He resumed lecturing at the University of Queensland in 1948, and was promoted to associate-professor in 1949.
 Continuing his studies on the stratigraphy of the artesian basin, he described the natural leakage from the system, particularly the mound springs.
 This was probably his most significant contribution to geology, and was published as an appendix, 'The Geology of the Queensland Portion of the Great Australian Artesian Basin', in the report, Artesian Water Supplies in Queensland (1954).
 He was also interested in quaternary geomorphology.

-Whitehouse was Associate Professor of Geology, University of Queensland (1949-1955).
-He gave a long (1934-1953) series of nationally broadcast lectures and news reviews over the ABC on a wide range of geological topics.
+Whitehouse was Associate Professor of Geology, University of Queensland (1949–1955).
+He gave a long (1934–1953) series of nationally broadcast lectures and news reviews over the ABC on a wide range of geological topics.
 He strove to introduce geology more widely to Queensland schools and compiled and freely circulated 50 different geological pamphlets, which described the geology of the area in which a school resided.
 He provided several identified sets of rocks, minerals and fossils to more than 100 schools.
 Whitehouse served as the president of the Geological section of the Australian and New Zealand Association for the Advancement of Science.

 Whitehouse was dismissed from the university in 1955.
 He continued to work as a geological consultant for many oil companies from 1955, and was president of the Anthropological Society of Queensland from 1972 to 1973.
 He was a leading member of the Brisbane Aquarium Society, and a bryologist.
-He was also instrumental (as is detailed in The Mayne Inheritance) of gaining the major bequest of land, which enabled relocation of the university to its St Lucia site.
-Whitehouse was a close friend of Dr James O'Neil Mayne (1861-1939), who with his sister Mary Emelia Mayne purchased land in St Lucia in 1926, which was to become the new site of the University of Queensland.
+He was also instrumental (as is detailed in The Mayne Inheritance) of gaining the major bequest of land, which enabled relocation of the university to its Saint Lucia site.
+Whitehouse was a close friend of Dr James O'Neil Mayne (1861–1939), who with his sister Mary Emelia Mayne purchased land in Saint Lucia in 1926, which was to become the new site of the University of Queensland.